KDE/digikam-doc/image_editor/enhancement_tools.rst

     - **Testing**.
     - **Various**.

-If the filter categories looks like a bit daunting, it's possible to add the most used filters in a favorites list.
+If the filter categories looks a bit daunting, it's possible to add the most used filters in a favorites list.

 The interface of G'MIC-Qt is quite simple:

     - On the left there is the preview.
-With some filters the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.
+With some filters the whole image is displayed, and with other filters it will show as 100% crop detail, depending on the kind of effect that we are going to activate.

     - In the middle there is the useful search bar at the top, with a list of groups of effects below.
 Each group can be opened with a double click or by clicking the small arrow on the left of the name.

-    - Right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.
+    - On the Right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.

-You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
-On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.
+You can search a filter using the groups, but the fastest way to find them is to use the search bar on the top of list.
+The **Add Fave** button allows for appending an entry in the first section named **Faves** on the list.

-For all the G'MIC-Qt filters you can seen:
+For all the G'MIC-Qt filters:

-    - The processing time can be quite long, with many megapixel images and maybe a not too powerful computer you could have to wait even minutes, be patient.
+    - The processing time can be quite long, with many megapixel images and a less powerful computer processing time can take minutes, so please be patient.
 The computer can be used for other operations during processing.

-    - There are really a lot of settings for each filter, pay attention to the splitter on the right to see them all.
-It's possible to enlarge the G'MIC-Qt dialog if necessary, or better switch to **Fullscreen**.
+    - There can be many settings for each filter, pay attention to the splitter on the right to see them all.
+It's possible to enlarge the G'MIC-Qt dialog if necessary, or switch to **Fullscreen**.

     - Between all the the various parameters, depending of the filter selected, increasing the iterations have to be done carefully, as the times can increase exponentially before to see the result.